davidly/m68/README.md

     * standard distribution of the Digital Research C compiler, assembler, and linker with support files
     * e.c, sieve.c, tm.c, ttt.c: apps that can be built with the C compiler running in m68
     * ttt68u.s: a 68000 assembly version of ttt with loops unrolled for performance.
+    * tchk.s: validates the chk instruction since I can't get the compilers to generate code using it
     * m.bat/m.sh: builds C apps
     * ma.bat/ma.sh: builds .s assembly apps
     * mall.bat/mall.sh and runall.bat/runall.sh: builds and runs all test cases